SCS2159 - OnLine Physiology Course

 Course Format:

-- Illustrated lectures will be given in 3-4 lecture hours per week.
-The online lectures will be available on a weekly basis and will not repeat.
+1. Illustrated video lectures will be given in 3-4 lecture hours per week.

 Course Evaluation: Student Assessment has three (3) components:

-- The WRITTEN final examination will cover all lecture material presented in the course and all PhysioEx exercises are included in the final examination.
+2. The final examination will cover all lecture material presented in the course.